Atanasio Pardo: Coaching career

 Back in Chile, Pardo joined Unión Deportiva Española as assistant of Andrés García.
 In 1938–39 he served as coach of Unión Española until the team retired from the Campeonato Nacional due to the Spanish Civil War, using the name Central in the match against Colo-Colo on 16 April 1939.
 In 1943, he assumed as head coach again and won the Primera División de Chile, the first league title for the team.

 As a curiosity, Pardo was the oldest coach and led the youngest squad at the tournament.

 He also coached another clubs such as Antequera CF in Spain and both Lautaro de Buin and Tricolor de Paine in Chile, winning local championships, at the same time he performed as a player.

 Personal life

-His parents were Spanish who came first to Valparaíso, Chile, and next they made his home in Paine.
+His parents, Atanasio Sr. and Amalia, were Spanish who came first to Valparaíso, Chile, and next they made his home in Paine.

 His twin brother, José, also was a footballer who played as a right winger, with whom Atanasio coincided in Unión Deportiva Española.

 In Spain, he was nicknamed El Hombre-Relámpago (The Lightning Man) due to his speed as well as The Chilean (El Chileno).

 Pardo married twice.
 From his first marriage, he had three children: Paty, Carlitos and Alicia.
 From his second marriage, he had nine children.
 His daughter Amalia played football for Unión Española and his son Arturo is the father-in-law of the Chile international goalkeeper Claudio Bravo.

 He graduated as a obstetrician at the University of Málaga and helped labours in Viluco, Buin, where he made his home.
 He also served as President of the neighborhood association.